Snow Fungus Beauty Soup: Step-by-Step

 Step-by-step:

-2. Once your snow fungus has expanded into a beautiful white soft bundle, you will want to rinse it carefully under a cold tap, making sure any dirt is removed completely.
+2. Wash: Once your snow fungus has expanded into a beautiful white soft bundle, you will want to rinse it carefully under a cold tap, making sure any dirt is removed completely.

 8. Let your soup cool down slightly, but serve whilst warm!
+(Some prefer to drink it when cooled)

-You can keep this in the fridge for 4-5 days and reheat it.
+You can keep this in the fridge for 3-4 days and reheat it.

 Enjoy!!